Skip to main content

 1. Define Your Needs and Goals:

-• Identify Network Scope: Start by clearly defining the network environment you want to manage remotely.
-This includes identifying all physical locations, devices, and applications within your infrastructure.
+• Identify Network Scope: Define the network environment you want to manage remotely.
+This includes identifying your infrastructure's physical locations, devices, and applications.

-• Establish Performance Benchmarks: Determine the key performance indicators (KPIs) that are critical for your network.
+• Establish Performance Benchmarks: Determine the key performance indicators (KPIs) critical for your network.
 This could include bandwidth usage, latency, packet loss, and uptime metrics.

 • Outline Security Requirements: Define your organization's security needs and desired level of control for remote access and management of network devices.